 The pest control industry is hard work.
-It's hard to find skilled employees, which is why it's important to use this pest control employee hiring guide to help you find the best employees FAST.
+Since it's hard to find skilled employees, it's important to use this ultimate pest control hiring guide to help you find the best employees FAST.

-You need employees capable of being on time and responsible enough to handle chemicals.
+You need employees that are qualified and capable of being on time and responsible enough to handle chemicals.
 Also, they must be willing to go through an extensive training.

 However, many of job applicants don't want to partake in rigorous training, so reliable employees sometimes seem impossible to come by.

 For this reason, we’ve created the ultimate guide to hiring the best pest control technicians.
 You’ll quickly find out everything you need to know to find the best pest control employees.